Notre Dame stages major comeback, beats North Carolina 77-76

 SOUTH BEND, Ind.
+(AP)Notre Dame coach Mike Brey wasn’t surprised sophomore Nate Laszewski hit another critical shot for the Fighting Irish.

-(AP)Nate Laszewski swished a 3-pointer with 1.8 seconds to go as Notre Dame stormed back from a 15-point second-half deficit for a 77-76 victory over beleaguered North Carolina on Monday night.
+Laszewski swished a 3-pointer from the left wing with 1.8 seconds remaining for the final count as the Irish stormed back from a 15-point second-half deficit for a 77-76 victory over beleaguered North Carolina on Monday night.

-Laszewski took a kick-out pass to the left wing off of Rex Pflueger’s offensive rebound for the game-winner.
+“As soon as he caught it, there was no hesitation,” Brey said of his sophomore forward.
+“I think his percentage is better on those than the 38 and a half other minutes of a game.”

+Laszewski had also drained a 3-pointer that forced overtime in Notre Dame’s 64-62 win over Toledo earlier this season, but this one was bigger as the Irish try to make a late scramble toward postseason.

 T.J.
-Gibbs added 14 points, John Mooney picked up his nation-leading 21st double-double with 13 points and 10 rebounds, and Laszewski scored 11 points.
+Gibbs added 11 of his 14 points after the break, John Mooney picked up his nation-leading 21st double-double with 13 points and 10 rebounds, and Laszewski scored 11 points for ND.

 BIG PICTURE